Do you have any general tips for dealing with Games?

 (Btw, if you've never taken a practice LSAT, the June test from 2007 is available free here.
 You also might find it helpful to watch the free video explanations for every question from every recent test available here).

 What you can do is seek similarities between games.
-Every single game administered by LSAC this millennium (with precisely two exceptions, one each from PrepTests 40 + 41) has had strong organizational ties to many other games (and clear cues to those ties).
+Virtually every game administered by LSAC this millennium has had strong organizational ties to many other games (and clear cues to those ties).
 If you can see it, you can work it.

 The general principle is this: The games section heavily rewards your ability to efficiently follow directions.
 The rules of the game are those directions.
 So, if you can create a strongly visual iteration of the abstractions offered in the setup and rule-set, then you can use your pencil to work out what the rules dictate.